thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Template Resolver to it.

-A template resolver is the only *required* parameter a `TemplateEngine` needs, although of course there are many others that will be covered later (message resolvers, cache sizes, etc).
+A template resolver is the only *required* parameter a `TemplateEngine` needs, although there are many others that will be covered later (message resolvers, cache sizes, etc).
 For now, this is all we need.

 Our Template Engine is now ready and we can start creating our pages using Thymeleaf.